ONE of the most prolific authors of his generation had his home in Helensburgh for nearly half his life.

-George Blake, who was born in Greenock on October 28 1893, the son of engineer Matthew Blake and his wife Ursula, came to the burgh in 1932 and stayed until his death on August 29 1961 in Glasgow’s Southern General Infirmary after a month’s illness.
+George Blake, who was born in Greenock on October 28 1893, the son of engineer Matthew Blake and his wife Ursula, came to the burgh with his family in 1935 and stayed as tenants of The Glenan, 41 John Street, until 1939.

 After his schooldays at Greenock Academy he became an apprentice at solicitors Neill Clerk & Murray at the age of 17, and studied law at Glasgow University.